European Air Materiel Command: History

 The projected size of the Ninth Air Force and the scope of its operations clearly required a large and mobile service command.
 The service command, in turn, recognized early that its own size and wide-flung operations made decentralization of its organization desirable.
 Accordingly, borrowing from the experience of VIII AFSC, in October it set up a base air depot area (BADA) and an advanced air depot area (AADA) which were areas in terms of function rather than geography.
 The base air depot area was intended primarily for supply and aircraft assembly functions.
+For a time, BADA was located at Constitution Hill in the center of Sudbury, Suffolk.
+In November 1943 the IX Base Aircraft Assembly Depot at RAF Filton, under the command of the BADA, was established.
+Its three Mobile Repair and Reclaimation Squadrons initially were assembling aircraft (including Thunderbolts, Mustangs, and Lightnings) which were arriving at Avonmouth.

-For a time, BADA was located at Constitution Hill, Sudbury, in Suffolk.
-In December the IX AFSC divided the advanced air depot area into a 1st and 2d AADA.
+In December the command divided the advanced air depot area into a 1st and 2d AADA.
 This further decentralization of the command was purportedly in preparation for the move to the continent, where mobile warfare would require decentralized operations.
 In addition, the two headquarters could be, and were, of value in organizing and training the many service units formed in the United Kingdom by the IX AFSC.

 Beginning in August 1943, RAF Grove was used by the 3rd Tactical Air Depot of IX Air Service Command, repairing A-20 Havocs and P-61 Black Widows.
 Starting on 31 October, the 31st Transport Group, IX Air Service Command used the airfield with C-47 Skytrains with the mission of transporting cargo and personnel between IX Air Force airfields in the UK.
 The 31st TG consisted of the 87th, 313th and 314th Transport Squadrons.